Mathnerd314/stroscot/docs/Commentary/Memory-Management.rst

 ASAP is not ready for production use, it needs more research.
 But it fills a hole in the memory management design space.

+There is no concise built-in syntax for dereferencing pointers, because there are many different flavours of memory accesses: aligned or unaligned, cached or uncached, secure or non-secure, etc. and it is critical that every memory access is explicit about its flavor.
+A side effect of putting more information in the access operation is that pointers are untyped, simply a wrapper around bitvectors.